selakavon/angular2-rest-oauth-localstorage/README.md

 # Sample Angular 2 application with OAuth2 authentication and REST backend

 Try it on Heroku: https://joggingtracker-ui-angular2.herokuapp.com/
+* Registed new user or use admin/admin credentials
 * REST api calls proxied to - https://joggingtracker.herokuapp.com

 ### Authentication